iu-parfunc/liteinst/libpointpatch/README.md

 flags (#define at compile time) :
  * NO_WAIT - Disables the wait loop in patching protocol.
- * THREADSAFE_PATCHING - Use threadsafe patching protocol.
+ * NON_THREADSAFE_PATCHING - Use non threadsafe patching protocol.